Serrap/Various_tbd/README.md

 # Various_tbd
-Various jupyter files to be cleaned and organized
+Various jupyter files to be cleaned and organized.
+Need to remove sensitive info.